National Pro Bono PI Insurance Scheme

 The Centre has introduced a Professional Indemnity Insurance Scheme to encourage lawyers that work in corporations and government to undertake pro bono legal work.
 Cover is available at no charge to the applicant.

 The Scheme, together with the first edition of The Australian In-House Legal Counsel Pro Bono Guide, prepared by DLA Phillips Fox (now DLA Piper), was launched by the Attorney-General of NSW, The Hon John Hatzistergos on 3 June 2009.
-The second edition of the The Australian In-House Legal Counsel Pro Bono Guide was produced in 2012.
+The second edition of the The Australian In-House Legal Counsel Pro Bono Guide was produced in 2012 and updated in August 2013.

 The Scheme removes one of the key constraints to pro bono - the need for in-house lawyers to have professional indemnity (“PI”) insurance to cover them for any civil claims arising from their pro bono legal work.
 In-house lawyers do not often hold PI insurance that covers their pro bono work.